Athens Acropolis Useful Websites Greece

 Note: Pretty much every coffee and food establishment also has their own “personal” delivery service, so if you have settled on a place you like you can call them and order directly from them.

-Websites For Events in Greece
+Websites for Events in Greece

 Xpat Athens was established back in 2007 by international visitors to Athens and has recently become a registered non-profit organization.
 The aim is to provide people with access to information and resources regarding events and happenings in the city.

-As you can expect everything is written in English and there is also an incredibly useful section of the website called the “Directory” where you can find information on everything from nurseries, local charity shops, real estate agents or language schools in Athens.
+As you can expect everything is written in English and there is also an incredibly useful section of the website called the “Directory” where you can find information on everything from nurseries, local charity shops, real estate agents, or language schools in Athens.

 They also have a “classifieds” section if you are looking to buy or sell something or need to advertise for a job position.